 Any Massachusetts citizen who has a valid identification card issued by the Registry of Motor Vehicles will be able to use the online system to apply to register to vote, update their address or change their party enrollment.

 Massachusetts citizens who do not have identification issued by the Registry of Motor Vehicles can still complete an application online which they can print, sign and mail or hand-deliver to their local election official.

-With the Presidential Primary only 8 months away on March 1st, 2016, now is the time to visit Secretary Galvin’s website to check your voter registration status and make any updates as necessary.
+With the State Election on November 8, 2016, now is the time to visit Secretary Galvin’s website to check your voter registration status and make any updates as necessary.

 Your enrollment as a voter will affect the party primary in which you can vote at the September 8th State Primary.

 There are four political parties in Massachusetts.
 If you are enrolled in one of these political parties, you will find the following letter codes next to your name in the column marked "PARTY":